 As one of the most active centers of commerce in the country, it’s no surprise that the Houston Metropolitan area has a world-class international airport connecting it with cities across the globe.
+Located north of Downtown Houston, the George Bush Intercontinental Airport serves tens of millions of passengers annually; it is consistently ranked among the top ten busiest airports in the country.
 Taking its namesake from the elder Bush (H.W.), the airport is a vital part of what makes Houston such an attractive destination for businesses.
 Having a high-quality international transport hub nearby means that companies looking for business space for a regional office, or even corporate HQ, can rest assured that Houston provides convenient access to a world of possibilities (literally).

 The airport is approximately 23 miles north of Downtown Houston, sitting at the bottom of a “U” created by I-45 to the west, I-69 to the east, and Highway 8 to the south.
 I-45 passes through The Woodland before passing by the airport on its way into Downtown Houston, while I-69 comes through New Caney.
 These two arteries make the entire area surrounding George Bush Intercontinental Airport well-connected to the larger metropolitan area.
 The area directly surrounding the airport contains a number of hotels targeted at the numerous business travelers passing through daily.
 Further south begins the North Loop neighborhood, with its mixture of residential communities and office space.